cisocrgroup/ocrd_cis/README.md

 ```

 ### ocrd-cis-ocropy-resegment
-The ocropy-resegment tool can be used to remove overlap between lines of a workspace.
+The `ocropy-resegment` tool can be used to remove overlap between neighbouring lines of a page.
-It runs a (ad-hoc binarization and) line segmentation on every text region of every PAGE in the input file group, and for each line already annotated, determines the label of largest extent within the original coordinates (polygon outline) in that line, and annotates the resulting coordinates in the output PAGE.
+It runs a line segmentation on every text region of every PAGE in the input file group, and for each line already annotated, determines the label of largest extent within the original coordinates (polygon outline) in that line, and annotates the resulting coordinates in the output PAGE.
+(Use this to polygonalise text lines poorly segmented, e.g. via bounding boxes.)
 ```sh
 ocrd-cis-ocropy-resegment \
   --input-file-grp OCR-D-SEG-LINE \